-In early May 2008, Charlie Papazian, along with his wife and close friends, ventured out to London to fulfill a mutual desire to taste very old mead.
-Charlie and Co. were lucky enough to try some meads from 1947, 1948, and 1949.
-The seventh mead he tried on his mead journey was a 1949 Gulval Bochet, which he noted had no sediment or indications that fruit had been used in the recipe, so it must’ve been 100-percent honey mead.
-And that it was.
+In early May 2008, Charlie Papazian, along with his wife and close friends, ventured out to London to fulfill a desire to taste very old mead.
+Charlie and company were lucky enough to try some meads from 1947, 1948, and 1949.
+The seventh mead he tried on his mead-journey was a 1949 Gulval Bochet, which he noted had no sediment or indications that fruit had been used in the recipe, so it must've been 100-percent honey mead.
+And that it was!

 - 18.5 lb.
 (8.2 kg) light honey

 - 4 g yeast extract or appropriate amount of other yeast nutrient as recommended by your local homebrew supply shop

 - 3 Tbsp.
 (40 g) dried Champagne or mead yeast (Prise de Mousse or other Champagne yeast is an excellent choice)

 Yield: 5 gallons (19 L)

 Original Gravity: 1.130–1.138